 TD 469/Plen – Papers from Kaleidoscope 2011

-Reviewed; experts were encouraged to look at the papers.
+Reviewed; experts were encouraged to take a look at the papers.

 WP2/16 work related to accessibility

 There several things worth mentioning here.
 For examples, the new Question on Digital Signage that is proposed to be created under WP2 may have rather strong relationship with accessibility since various forms of digital signage devices can be of potential values in helping hundreds of millions of people with disabilities to learn and receive information essential for their lives.
 Also, in Q22/16, a discussion on how to further explore e-learning technologies and standardization was inspired by a presentation on the state-of-the-art of e-learning from TSB.
 In Q22 discussion conclusions, accessibility was emphasized because its special connection with e-learning.